anuragambuja/data-engineering-databricks/README.md

 - Stream-static joins are not stateful.
 So even if the unmatched key arrives in static table later, the streaming mismatched record is not processed. e.g. In below snapshot, the late arrival of `course id = C03` does not lead to processing of the data in stream.

     ![image](https://github.com/user-attachments/assets/7f26e62c-3056-4c6a-b86b-5cc8da3443e9)

+> ## Dynamic Views
+- Allows access control list (ACL) to be applied on the data at the column and row level.
+-

+> ## Data Pipeline Testing
+- Unit testing
+  - Approach to testing individual units of code, such as functions.
+  - An assertion is a statement that enables you to test the assumptions you have made in your code. `assert func() == expected_value`
+- Integration Testing
+  - Software modules are integrated logically and tested as a group.
+- End-to-End Testing
+  - Approach to ensure that your application can run properly under real-world scenarios